Despite numbers dip, farmers remain central to Texas’ economic outlook

-Still, agriculture forms the lifeblood of many rural communities, said Darren Hudson, director of Texas Tech’s Cotton Economics Research Institute.
+Still, agriculture forms the lifeblood of many rural communities, said Darren Hudson, director of Texas Tech’s Cotton International Center for Agricultural Competitiveness.
 The agricultural economy links farmers, input suppliers, feed and seed dealers, processors, and related entrepreneurs, “like a web,” to the larger economy through employment and the purchases they and their employees make, he said.

 “On the Texas High Plains, for example, agriculture accounts for roughly one-third of the economic output and employment,” Hudson said.
 The Texas High Plains, which is widely known for its cotton, is also a significant contributor of corn and milo, peanuts, cattle and dairy products.

 Among the members of the Lubbock Chamber of Commerce are many agriculture-related companies, including agribusiness firms, food manufacturers, equipment and chemical suppliers and consulting services catering to farming concerns.
 “Even in an urban center like Lubbock, a good portion of the output and employment is indirectly linked to agriculture through the shopping, eating, healthcare, etc., of those working directly in agriculture,” Hudson said.